ROCm/HIP/docs/markdown/hip_programming_guide.md

 | hipStreamWaitEvent   | stream waits for the specified event to complete                               | none                 | yes                        | no   |

 ### hipEventSynchronize
 Developers can control the release scope for hipEvents:
 - By default, the GPU performs a device-scope acquire and release operation with each recorded event.
 This will make host and device memory visible to other commands executing on the same device.

 A stronger system-level fence can be specified when the event is created with hipEventCreateWithFlags:
 - hipEventReleaseToSystem : Perform a system-scope release operation when the event is recorded.
 This will make both Coherent and Non-Coherent host memory visible to other agents in the system, but may involve heavyweight operations such as cache flushing.
 Coherent memory will typically use lighter-weight in-kernel synchronization mechanisms such as an atomic operation and thus does not need to use hipEventReleaseToSystem.
+- hipEventDisableTiming: Events created with this flag would not record profiling data and provide best performance if used for synchronization.

 ### Summary and Recommendations: